-The UK water sector is undergoing a regulatory review which will determine the allowed return for industry participants for the 2015-2020 regulatory period.
+As set out on page 23, the UK water sector is undergoing a regulatory review which will determine the allowed return for industry participants for the 2015-2020 regulatory period.
 The review is ongoing and Ofwat's Final Determination is not expected until December 2014.
 However, the regulator has already published a proposed wholesale WACC (below the current level and the industry's average submissions), together with a number of proposed performance incentives.
 The Investment Adviser is working with AWG on its business plan to address this challenge, and the Company's valuation at 31 March 2014 reflects the proposed decrease in the WACC.